Taiwan (Chinese Taipei)

 The visit by former Nationalist leader Lien Chan to China in 2005 was a major step forward in normalizing relations with China.
 The Cross-Strait Economic and Trade Forum is working hard to improve already strengthening economic ties.
 An Economic Cooperation Agreement was signed by both sides in 2010.
 Now that the Guomindang's presumption as the sole political party was broken by Democratic Progressive Party's Chen Shui-bian eight year term as President, open debate on Taiwan's future has developed.
 Guomindang's leader Ma Ying-jeou was re-elected President in January 2012 for a second term.
 On 11th February 2014 China and Taiwan met for the first time in 65 years in face-to-face talks .
 At the meeting in Nanjing both sides agreed to hold regular meetings in future; although the meeting was between officials rather than leaders.

 However, differences still remain between China and Taiwan.
 Beijing would like to recover Chinese imperial treasures housed at the National Palace Museum in Taipei; in a situation a little like Greece and the Elgin marbles .
 Another point of difference is that Taiwan (as with other Overseas Chinese communities) continues to use the traditional 'full' script for writing rather than the modern simplified form on the mainland.
 The older Wade Giles romanization is still used for place names rather than the Pinyin form.
 Some look to apply the Hong Kong ‘one country - two systems’ solution to allow Taiwan to have a level of independence within the PRC.
 There has been a shift towards Taiwanese nationalism away from dreams of KMT conquest of the mainland.
-Here and there the title ‘Republic of China’ is being quietly replaced by ‘Chinese Taipei’ (as at the 2012 London Olympics) or ‘Taiwan’.
+Here and there the title ‘Republic of China’ is being quietly replaced by ‘Chinese Taipei’ (as at the 2024 Paris Olympics).
 Recent deals with China have greatly increased the number of Chinese tourists visiting the island.
 Vastly increased personal and trading contacts will hopefully erode the historical grievances and finally bridge the Taiwan straits.

-With the election of Tsai Ing-wen of the opposition DPP (Democratic Progressive Party) in 2016 relations have been more strained.
-President Tsai, the first woman to hold the role, has sought for an enlargements of democratic freedoms, especially on LGBT issues.
+The election of Tsai Ing-wen of the opposition DPP (Democratic Progressive Party) in 2016 has strained relations.
+President Tsai, the first woman to hold the role, sought for an enlargements of democratic freedoms, especially on LGBT issues.
 She has continued to argue for friendly relations with the mainland but keeping Taiwan independent.
-The Guomindang leader, Eric Chu, is pledging closer links with Beijing as part of the run-up to the 2020 Presidential election.
+In the 2024 presidential election the result was close with Lai Ching-te receiving 40% of the vote ahead of Hou Yu-ih on 33%.
+However the DPP lost its legislative majority with KMT receiving one more senator with no overall control by any one party.
+The consensus of all parties is to emphasize Taiwan's distinctive culture and reject the ‘one country - two systems’ option promoted by Beijing.
+The vast majority wish to maintain the island's current position of semi-independence.

 Places to Visit in Taiwan

-Most of the modern development is on the west coast, Taichung and Changhua offer much of interest.
+Most of the modern development is on the west coast: Taichung and Changhua offer much of interest.

 The rugged east coast lacks the industrial activity of the west and it is here that you can find the indigenous people and there is a National Park at Taroko with fine views of the surrounding landscape.